MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab3_Manage_Customers_and_Activities.md

 ## Objectives

-Defining and working with account and contact records in Dynamics 365 applications is one of the most common activities you will do in the application.
+Defining and working with account and contact records in Dynamics 365 applications is one of the most common activities you will do.
 Once accounts and contacts are created, activities such as phone calls, tasks, and appointments will represent the interactions that you have with your customers.

 ## Lab Setup